2nd Interdisciplinary Opioid Crisis Seminar

 Please let us know what specific topics, issues or questions you wish to see addressed or emphasized in this activity.
 Fax CME/Conference Management at 713-794-7124 or email firstname.lastname@example.org.
 All responses will be forwarded to the Program Chair for consideration.

-This one day seminar will offer essential knowledge and information regarding opioid utilization and its associated clinical, public health, and legal ramifications as well as provide practical solutions to address such issues and improve patient outcomes.
-The ultimate goal is to ensure patient safety and increase provider awareness and knowledge regarding the use of opioids.
+The 2nd Opioid Crisis Seminar will offer essential up-to-date information regarding opioid utilization and its associated clinical, public health, and legal ramifications as well as provide practical solutions to address such issues and improve patient outcomes.
+The ultimate goal is to improve provider knowledge and competence regarding the use of opioids and ensure patient safety.
+Participants from last year’s seminar described it as highly beneficial.
+Based on their useful feedback, we have made further key changes this year in order to make it an even more meaningful educational experience.

 After attending the conference, participants should be able to: